by Scott Mehl © Unofficial Royalty 2017

 On October 15, 1780, in Brunswick, Friedrich married Augusta of Brunswick-Wolfenbüttel.
 She was the daughter of Carl Wilhelm Ferdinand, Duke of Brunswick-Wolfenbüttel, and Princess Augusta of Great Britain.
 Her younger sister Caroline later married the future King George IV of the United Kingdom.
 Friedrich and Augusta had four children:

-The following year, Friedrich resigned from the Prussian Army and joined his sister Sophie and her husband in Russia.
-The Russian Empress Catherine the Great was taken with Friedrich and named him Governor-General of Eastern Finland.
+In 1781, Friedrich resigned from the Prussian Army and joined his sister Sophie and her husband in Russia.
+The Russian Empress Catherine the Great was intrigued with Friedrich and named him Governor-General of Eastern Finland.

-Despite their quickly expanding family, his marriage to Augusta was not a happy one.
+Despite a quickly expanding family, Friedrich’s marriage to Augusta was not happy.
 While visiting St. Petersburg in 1786, Augusta sought refuge from Catherine the Great, claiming that Friedrich was violent to her and was having physical relationships with several men.
 The Empress took Augusta in and strongly suggested to Friedrich that he leave the country.
 After Augusta’s father refused to permit a divorce, Empress Catherine gave her refuge at Koluvere Castle in Estonia.
 The Empress also provided a caretaker, with whom Augusta soon began an affair and became pregnant.
 Just after giving birth prematurely in September 1788, Augusta died as a result of complications from the birth.

 In exchange for providing France with a large armed force, Napoleon allowed Friedrich to raise Württemberg to a kingdom in 1805.
-He formally became king on January 1, 1806, and was crowned that day in Stuttgart.
+He formally became King of Württemberg on January 1, 1806, and was crowned that day in Stuttgart.
 Friedrich quickly left the Holy Roman Empire and joined the Confederation of the Rhine.
-To recognize the new alliance between Friedrich and Napoleon, a marriage was arranged between Friedrich’s daughter, Catharina, and Napoleon’s younger brother, Jérôme Bonaparte.
-Despite being on opposite sides from his father-in-law, King George III of the United Kingdom, Friedrich was able to use his family connections to serve as a mediator between Britain and other foreign powers.
+To recognize the new alliance between Friedrich and Napoleon, a marriage was arranged between Friedrich’s daughter Catharina and Napoleon’s younger brother Jérôme Bonaparte.
+Despite being on opposite sides from his father-in-law, King George III of the United Kingdom, Friedrich used his family connections to serve as a mediator between Britain and other foreign powers.

 In the fall of 1816, King Friedrich developed pneumonia and died in Stuttgart on October 30, 1816.
 He is buried in the Royal Crypt in the Schlosskirche at Ludwigsburg Palace in Stuttgart, Kingdom of Württemberg, now in Baden-Württemberg, Germany.